HazimAr/HazimAr/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=hazimar)

 My name is Hazim and I'm a Fullstack Engineer who is passionate about building tech, teaching and learning new technologies

+I teach coding to beginnners over at <a href="https://programming.schoolsimplified.org">programming simplified</a>

 ### 🛠 &nbsp;Tech Stack